rynsahu/ai-agent-short-new-generator/README.md

-# AI Agent with LangGraph.js and Deepseek
+# AI Agent to generator 60 words short news from an article

 This project implements an AI agent using LangGraph.js with support for both local development using Ollama (with deepseek-r1:7b model) and production deployment using the Deepseek API.